MatAtBread/AI-UI/guide/extended.md

 const MySpecialDiv = div.extended({});
 ```

-There is an additional `extended(...)` signature which provides a _"private"_ object associated with your element (via an internal closure) which you can find more details about why this is useful and how to use it in [Private element data, getters & setters](./instance.md).
+There is an additional `extended(...)` signature which provides a _"private"_ object associated with your element (via an internal closure).
+You can find more details about why this is useful and how to use it in [Private element data, getters & setters](./instance.md).
 For now, we'll just use the simple, non-functional version of `extended()`.

 ```typescript
 TagFunctionName.extended((privateInstanceData: MyPrivateInstance) => {